 The third consultation, issued in March 2024 puts forward proposed changes to reflect climate risk in selected ICP guidance material and supporting material relating to corporate governance, risk management and internal controls, valuation of assets and liabilities for solvency purposes, investments activities of insurers, and insurers’ enterprise risk management framework.

-The fourth and final consultation in this series, which is currently open for consultation, includes supporting material related to supervisory review and reporting, public disclosure, macroprudential supervision and supervisory cooperation.
+The fourth and final consultation in this series included supporting material related to supervisory review and reporting, public disclosure, macroprudential supervision and supervisory cooperation.

 The IAIS is proud to be one of the launching partners of the Climate Training Alliance (CTA), a dedicated online portal for training on climate risks for central banks and supervisors.
 The CTA is a collaboration between the Bank for International Settlements, the IAIS, the Central Banks and Supervisors Network for Greening the Financial System (NGFS) and the UNDP Sustainable Insurance Forum (SIF).
 It allows easy and free access for all IAIS members to climate risk trainings, including those based on IAIS supervisory and supporting materials.
 For instance, it includes a dedicated training programme on climate scenario analysis.